A Limp in the Woods (Day 85)

 ~~~~~~~~~~

 Walking on unsettled rocks is unsettling.
 Even after a hundred miles of tryouts we’re forced to exercise caution.
-As if we weren’t already getting enough exercise.
+As if we weren’t getting enough exercise.
 “One misstep, one break in stride,” we joke (to a degree), “would break all else.”
 But breaking a humerus, or any other bone, would not be so humorous.

 There’s double trouble.
-Cold-blooded snakes, some of ‘em cold-blooded killers, bask upon the rocks.
+Cold-blooded serpents, some cold-blooded killers, bask upon the rocks.
 Lying in wait, waiting to pounce.
 To boot, the rocks were cheese-grating our chariots of choice.
 As a result, stops had (to) become more frequent.
 Anything to break up the punishment.
 In Pennsylvania rocks isn’t just a word; it’s a sentence.
 Are a sentence.
 We boneheads knew all this by now.
 What we forgot was that even when the beating remains the same, its effect grows.
 A battleground state, this Key-STONE state.

 “When you fall, I’ll be there to catch you.”